-Students in grades one through seven receive a Christ-centered education.
+Students in grades one through five receive a Christ-centered education.
 With an emphasis on academic and spiritual development, our rigorous curriculum encourages students to grow their faith by maximizing their own unique gifts and talents.
-Together, with the family, we prepare our students for success in the classroom and beyond by encouraging a deep understanding of Gods great love for them.
+Together, with the family, we prepare our students for success in the classroom and beyond by encouraging a deep understanding of God’s great love for them.

 Elementary doors open at 8:35am; classes begin at 8:45am with dismissal at 3:50pm.
 Before and after school extended care is available for all students.

 Shepherd of the Lakes is part of the Mid Michigan Independent Athletic Association which includes area private schools and small public schools.
 SOTL fields a cross country, girls volleyball, co-ed soccer, girls cheer, boys basketball, and girls basketball teams for students in grades five through eight.

 Religion- Concordia Publishing House’s One in Christ curriculum is used to explore God’s Word.
 Students learn about sin, forgiveness, and grace while focusing on the actions of God on behalf of his people.
 The curriculum centers on Christ so that students will have optimal opportunities to grow in their faith and Christian lives.

 Mathematics- Students use Houghton Mifflin Harcourt’s GO Math! which offers an engaging and interactive approach.
 Its seamless digital path and write-in student edition ensure that students can access content at appropriate levels of depth and rigor.